Works in Progress: Population Health Is Personal

 Mosley successfully defended her dissertation—Abortion Attitudes in South Africa and the United States: Implications for Abortion Stigma and Health Equity—earlier in January and this summer will begin a position at Emory University in Atlanta as a post-doctoral research fellow with the Center for Reproductive Health Research in the Southeast (RISE).

-On behalf of her peers in the School of Public Health, Mosley offered the following remarks this afternoon to the community gathered for commencement.
+On behalf of her peers in the School of Public Health, Mosley offered the following remarks to the School of Public Health community gathered for the 2018 graduation ceremony.

 Elizabeth Mosley, PhD